JCR uses citation data to compare peer-reviewed journals.

 There's a slight overlap of the databases, depending on the discipline (e.g., Psychology).

 A journal's Impact Factor is intended to measure how often, on average, authors cite moderately recent articles from that journal.
 JCR includes other measures such as 5-year Impact factors and Eigenfactors, which estimate the percentage of time library users spend with each journal.
 Journals may also be compared by total citations received; the number of articles; and so on.
-The Journal Citation Reports are now produced by Clarivate Analytics.

 SUBJECT CATEGORIES: Many journals appear in two or three subject categories.
 There are 8 categories common to both Editions (e.g., History and philosophy of science), but not all journal titles appear in both editions.